 End of the Project

-The fiscal closeout of the award will be made by the Office of Sponsored Projects Accounting and Reporting (SPAR).
-A PI will receive a preliminary notification of expenditures from SPAR.
+The fiscal closeout of the award will be coordinated by Accounting Services (AS).
+A PI will receive preliminary notifications of ending awards from AS, which includes a helpful checklist of items for consideration.
 The PI should review the preliminary document to ensure accurate reporting of project expenses.
-SPAR has created a closeout checklist for your convenience.

 Texas Tech has policies and procedures in place to manage the results and knowledge generated by research.

-All equipment and supplies purchased with project funds are the property of Texas Tech.
+All equipment and supplies purchased with project funds are the property of Texas Tech unless award documents state title vests with the federal government.
 All data, computer programs, culture collections, etc. produced during the project belong to Texas Tech.

 Original data produced by the research project are owned by the university.
 This includes any information recorded in any form by the researcher or anyone working on the project, technical data, software code, flow charts, laboratory books, DNA sequences, viruses, cell lines, etc. The PI, along with the university, is responsible for the retention and appropriate dissemination of the data.
 The project sponsor also may have an impact on what is done with the data.